KieronQuinn/AmbientMusicMod/app/src/main/res/raw/faq.md

 On Demand - the recognition method that runs online - requires a device that fits certain criteria:

 - It must be running Android 12 or above
+- It must have an ARM v8 CPU (ARM v7 is not compatible)
 - It must have the Google Search App's Music Recognition Service set as the system recognition service (this is done in the system - no apps can override it)
 - It must have the `.29`, bundle build of the Google Search App installed